Jonty/uk_petitions_data/README.md

 UK Petitions Data
 =================

-This is a complete dump of all the [UK Government and Parliament Petitions website](https://petition.parliament.uk/) data, which is published under the [OGL](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+This is a complete dump of the [UK Government and Parliament Petitions website](https://petition.parliament.uk/) data, updated every 30 minutes.
+It includes geographical voting data.

 This also includes a complete machine-readable dump of the old `petitions.number10.gov.uk` website that started it all.

+This data is published under the [OGL](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 Current State
 =============